Stephen Cook: Awards and honors

 fundamental contributions to the theory of computational complexity.

 He was selected by the Association for Symbolic Logic to give the Gödel Lecture in 1999.

 The Government of Ontario appointed him to the Order of Ontario in 2013, the highest honor in Ontario.
 He has won the 2012 Gerhard Herzberg Canada Gold Medal for Science and Engineering, the highest honor for scientists and engineers in Canada.
 The Herzberg Medal is awarded by NSERC for "both the sustained excellence and overall influence of research work conducted in Canada in the natural sciences or engineering".
 He was named an Officer of the Order of Canada in 2015.

 Cook was granted the BBVA Foundation Frontiers of Knowledge Award 2015 in the Information and Communication Technologies category "for his important role in identifying what computers can and cannot solve efficiently," in the words of the jury's citation.
 His work, it continues, "has had a dramatic impact in all fields where complex computations are crucial."

 Cook has supervised numerous MSc students, and 36 PhD students have completed their degrees under his supervision.

 Personal life

 Cook lives with his wife in Toronto.
-They have two sons, Gordon and James.
-He plays the violin and enjoys sailing.
-He is often called by his short name Steve Cook.
+They have two sons, one of whom is Olympic sailor Gordon Cook.